Smart Green: Your Garden on the Palm of the Hand

 Historic achievement: Rediscovery of Aiphanes verrucosa in Colombia, a species considered extinct.

-3. Blossom: The Architect of Indoor Gardens
+3. Blossom: The Architect of Interior Gardens

-Specializing in urban spaces, it offers:
+Specialized in urban spaces, it offers:

 • Microclimate simulator: Predicts plant development according to environmental conditions.

-• Biophilic Design Assistant: Aesthetic compositions based on biological compatibility.
+• Biophilic design assistant: Aesthetic compositions based on biological compatibility.

 • Integration with IoT devices: Continuous monitoring using smart sensors.